lupyuen/pinetime-updater/README.md

 See [`run.sh`](run.sh) for the flashing steps.

-Once the latest MCUBoot Bootloader and FreeRTOS Firmware have been flashed to PineTime, we will be able to update the firmware wirelessly with the nRF Connect mobile app like this...
+Once the latest MCUBoot Bootloader and InfiniTime Firmware have been flashed to PineTime, we will be able to update the firmware wirelessly with the nRF Connect mobile app like this...

 ["Download PineTime Firmware"](https://lupyuen.github.io/pinetime-rust-mynewt/articles/cloud#download-and-test-our-pinetime-firmware)